Authorize access to blobs using Microsoft Entra ID

-Overview of Azure AD for blobs
+Overview of Microsoft Entra ID for blobs

 First, the security principal's identity is authenticated and an OAuth 2.0 token is returned.